 Not everyone you engaged initially will remember you or follow up.
-But as you continue to engage and strategically move potential customers toward an action, those who do come along with you are more invested, more interested, and more likely to take the action toward which you're guiding them.
+However, as you continue to engage and strategically move potential customers toward an action, those who do come along with you are more invested, more interested, and more likely to take action toward where you're guiding them.
 It may take several value-add encounters before they recognize and trust you, so don't get too impatient.

 You have an unprecedented opportunity to connect with the specific people likely to spend money on what you have to offer.
 Put your customer first by creating value for them at every step of their journey from social media to your business and help them take advantage of what you have to offer.